-All of this means that during normal operation, the source of the timing information being transmitted from each of the satellites is directly traceable to UTC.
-Due to the nature of the GPS spread spectrum Code Division Multiple Access (CDMA) modulation scheme, this timing information may be extracted by a well-designed receiver with a precision of a few nanoseconds.
-The GPS time and frequency engine in the Unison does just that.
+All of this means that during normal operation, the quality of the timing information being transmitted from each of the base stations is virtually a repeat of that directly obtainable from the GPS.
+The big difference is that the received signal strengths from the base stations are a minimum of 30 dB larger than those from the GPS satellites, which is why you can usually talk on your cell phone indoors.
+Due to the nature of the IS-95 spread spectrum CDMA modulation scheme, this timing information may be extracted by a well-designed receiver with a precision of a few nanoseconds.
+The CDMA time and frequency engine in the Unison does just that, and for this reason, we call our technology 'indirect GPS'.